Dashcam video captures driver leading deputies on 14-mile pursuit before crashing into boat trailer in the Keys - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “I think I’m a pretty normal person.
 I guess I did make a mistake.
 I panicked; I freaked out,” Smithers told investigators.
 “I just want to be on my merry way.”

-As investigators questioned him, Smithers told authorities he wished to go home.
+As investigators questioned him, Smithers told authorities he would like to be allowed to leave.

 “I just want to go home,” Smithers said.